Anvit131/DA6401_Assignment_3/README.md

 2. Computes word-level and character-level accuracies.
 3. Logs results to wandb and saves predictions to outputs/predictions_vanilla.csv.
 4. Displays sample predictions in the console.
+5. Output: Predictions are saved in outputs/predictions.csv and logged to wandb.

+        example:

+           Input: "hello"

+           Output: "हैलो"

 ##  Project Structure(in Sort)